crossfidev/Plexus-Pool/docs/protocols/005_babylon.rst

 This section describes the changes in binary format for operations.
-It is possible for readers to compile this list by themselves by calling ``describe unsigned operation`` on the tezos client with both protocols Athens and Babylon, and then use a diffing tool.
+It is possible for readers to compile this list by themselves by calling ``describe unsigned operation`` on the mineplex client with both protocols Athens and Babylon, and then use a diffing tool.

 The ``source`` field of manager operations is now a public key hash